Umeaboy/popcorn-desktop/README.md

 Via .deb package:

-  _**Firstly, be aware** in some cases, missings dependencies packages (libatomic1, libgconf-2-4, libcanberra-gtk-module) were reported to be required for the app to works.
+  _**Firstly, be aware** in some cases, missings dependencies packages (libatomic1, libgconf-2-4, libcanberra-gtk-module) were reported to be required for the app to work.
+From Ubuntu 23.10 and newer releases the package libconf-2-4 is replaced with libglib2.0-bin.
-  **If the app don't start for you too**, in this case, **try `sudo apt update && sudo apt install libatomic1 libgconf-2-4 libcanberra-gtk-module`** to be sure your system have the required dependencies._
+  **If the app don't start for you too**, in this case, **try `sudo apt update && sudo apt install libatomic1 libgconf-2-4 libcanberra-gtk-module`** or for Ubuntu 23.10 and newer releases do ** `sudo apt update && sudo apt install libatomic1 libglib2.0-bin`** to be sure your system have the required dependencies._

 Via archive and command line (tested on ubuntu 18.04 and 20.04):
   1. Download Popcorn Time archive from the github repo for the **latest release** :